pmonroys/Trading/Proyecto 2/README.md

 By following best practices in project organization, documentation, and version control, this project ensures clarity, reproducibility, and collaboration among team members.
 It serves as a powerful tool for traders and investors looking to leverage data-driven insights and technical analysis to optimize their trading strategies across multiple assets.

-data/: Contains training and test datasets for different assets.
+*data: Contains training and test datasets for different assets.
-Estrategias/: Code to run the strategies.
+*Estrategias: Code to run the strategies.
-Untitled.ipynb: Jupyter notebook containing graphics and conclusions. requirements.txt: Libraries and versions required to run the module.
+*Untitled.ipynb: Jupyter notebook containing graphics and conclusions.
+*requirements.txt: Libraries and versions required to run the module.

 # Authors